 The Board places great importance on communication with shareholders.
-The Annual General Meeting provides the key forum for the Board and the Portfolio Manager to present to the shareholders on the Company's performance and future plans and the Board encourages all shareholders to attend in person or virtually and raise any questions or concerns.
+The Annual General Meeting provides the key forum for the Board and the Portfolio Managers to present to the shareholders on the Company's performance and future plans and the Board encourages all shareholders to attend in person or virtually and raise any questions or concerns.
 The Chairman and other Board members are available to meet shareholders as appropriate.
-Shareholders may also communicate with Board members at any time by writing to them at the Company's registered office at FIL Investments International, Beech Gate, Millfield Lane, Tadworth, Surrey KT20 6RP or via the Company Secretary at the same address or by email at investmenttrusts@fil.com.
+Shareholders may also communicate with Board members at any time by writing to them at the Company's registered office at FIL Investments International, Beech Gate, Millfield Lane, Tadworth, Surrey KT20 6RP or via the Secretary at the same address or by email at investmenttrusts@fil.com.

 The Portfolio Managers meet with major shareholders, potential investors, stock market analysts, journalists and other commentators throughout the year.
 These communication opportunities help inform the Board in considering how best to promote the success of the company over the long-term.

 The Board seeks to engage with the Manager and other service providers and advisers in a constructive and collaborative way, promoting a culture of strong governance, while encouraging open and constructive debate, in order to ensure appropriate and regular challenge and evaluation.
-This aims to enhance service levels and strengthen relationships with service providers, with a view to ensuring shareholders' interests are best served, by maintaining the highest standards of commercial conduct while keeping cost levels competitive.
+This aims to enhance service levels and strengthen relationships with service providers, with a view to ensuring shareholders' interests are best served by maintaining the highest standards of commercial conduct while keeping cost levels competitive.

 Whilst the Company's direct operations are limited, the Board recognises the importance of considering the impact of the Company's investment strategy on the wider community and environment.
-The Board believes that a proper consideration of Environmental, Social and Governance ("ESG") issues aligns with the Company's investment objective to deliver long-term growth in both capital and income, and the Board's review of the Manager includes an assessment of its ESG approach which is set out on pages 31 and 32.
+The Board believes that a proper consideration of Environmental, Social and Governance (ESG) issues aligns with the Company's investment objective to deliver long-term growth in both capital and income.